Kurosue/Kurosue/README.md

-# Hi there, I'm Aditya! 👋
+# Hi there, I'm Aditya
-Welcome to my GitHub profile!
+Welcome to my personal github page !

+# Introduction
+I'm, Muhammad Aditya Rahmadeni, Second year undergraduate CS student at ITB and
-I'm A CTF player, named "Kurond" or something related to that focused on pwn and reverse engineering, and a game developer.
-Focused learning on Low-level programming
+- CTF player, named "Kurond" or something related to that focused on pwn and reverse engineering.
+- A game developer.
+- Focused learning on Low-level programming.

 <div align="center">
   <h2>GitHub Stats</h2>